alleyinteractive/alley-scripts/packages/scaffolder/docs/2-features.md

 ### Repository Feature

-You can define a feature that will clone a remote repository and run a command after cloning.
-For example, the scaffolder includes a feature out of the box that will clone the `create-wordpress-plugin` repository and run the configuration script after cloning.
+A repository feature is used to clone a repository and optionally run a command after cloning.
+Out of the box, the scaffolder includes a feature out of the box that will clone the `create-wordpress-plugin` repository and run the configuration script after cloning.